 Use a paper ticket over an electronic ticket

 You may consider using a paper ticket over an electronic ticket if you think that you might be rebooked on another flight.
 If you need to transfer to another airline to continue your trip, a paper ticket can save you time.

 Most airlines are not yet able to transfer passengers flying on e-tickets without first taking the time to switch them to a paper ticket.

 Avoid buying a basic economy ticket

-Flying first class, full fare, or business class will greatly reduce the chances of being treated like sup-par travelers.
-Or join an airline's elite member club or frequent flyer program if you think you will travel with some frequency.
+Flying first class, business class, or full fare economy will greatly reduce the chances of being treated like a sup-par traveler.
+Make sure you join an airline's elite member club or frequent flyer program if you think you will travel with some frequency.

 Board when your row is called

 If you do not board at the time when your row is called, then it is assumed that your seat is available for a standby passenger.
 Moreover, if you do not show up at the gate 15 minutes prior to departure, the airline can involuntarily bump you and not owe you anything.